HOW Standard WALLS ARE VULNERABLE

 Installation of Modular Safe Room Walls

-There are numerous ways to reinforce safe room walls both during construction and afterwards.
+There are numerous ways to reinforce panic room walls during construction and afterward.
 Almost any type of reinforcement can offer significant gains over standard drywall.

 Panels come in convenient sizes similar to drywall.
 They can be pre-cut to fit your space.
-They easy attach into existing studs – even if drywall is in the middle.
+They easily attach into existing studs – even if drywall is in the middle.

 Secure Walls Blend in

-Walls containing ballistic fiberglass or Kevlar look just like normal walls.
-They can be placed inside the wall for complete hiding or they can be placed over wall and then painted or paneled over.
+Walls containing ballistic fiberglass or Kevlar look just like standard walls.
+You can place them inside the wall for complete hiding or attach them to the face of a wall to be painted or paneled.

-If you have the advantage of building a new home there are a wider variety of options.
-You can add the precise sizing of the room and walls you need in to your building blueprints.
-You will have access to the walls from all directions.
-And you will have the contracting professionals on staff who can implement any plan at this point.
+If you have the advantage of building a new home, there are a wider variety of options.
+You can add the precise sizing of the room and walls needed into your building blueprints, have access to the walls from all directions, and have the contracting professionals on staff who can implement any plan at this point.

 FREQUENTLY ASKED QUESTIONS